-RE: Legal Guidelines For Election-Related Activity
+RE: Legal Guidelines for Election-Related Activity

-FROM: Perkins Coie LLP

-TO: American Hospital Association

-July 19, 2018

 Section 501(c)(3) hospitals are permitted to conduct nonpartisan voter education and registration activities, which provide valuable contributions to public understanding of and debate about key issues, as long as they are not coordinated with a candidate or political party.
-However, federal tax law strictly prohibits any hospital that is a section 501(c)(3) organization from engaging in any "election-related activity."
-In addition, federal election law, with few exceptions, prohibits all corporations, whether for-profits or nonprofits, from making political contributions (cash or in-kind support) to federal candidates or political party committees.
+However, federal tax law strictly prohibits any hospital that is a section 501(c)(3) organization from engaging in any election-related activity.
+In addition, federal election law, with few exceptions, prohibits all corporations, whether for-profits or nonprofits, from making political contributions (cash or in- kind support) to federal candidates or political party committees.
 Therefore, it is important for hospitals to distinguish between permissible voter education and registration activities and prohibited election-related activities.
 The information below is intended to assist hospitals in distinguishing permissible from prohibited activities.

-The Internal Revenue Service (IRS) defines "election-related activity" as direct or indirect participation or intervention in any election campaign in support of or in opposition to a candidate for local, state, or national public office.
-Violation of the IRS prohibition by a 501(c)(3) exempt hospital may result in revocation of tax-exempt status and imposition of an excise tax on both the organization and the organization's managers.
-The prohibition under the federal election law enforced by the Federal Election Commission (FEC) on making political contributions by all corporations extends to any public communications by the hospital that may be "coordinated" with a candidate or party committee.
+The election-related activity that is prohibited by federal tax law includes direct or indirect participation or intervention in any election campaign in support of or in opposition to a candidate for local, state, or national public office.
+This prohibition is enforced by the Internal Revenue Service (IRS).
+Violation of this prohibition by a 501(c)(3) tax-exempt hospital may result in revocation of tax-exempt status and imposition of an excise tax on both the organization and the organization's managers.
+The federal election law prohibition on corporations making political contributions extends to any public communications by the hospital that may be "coordinated" with a candidate or party committee.
+This prohibition is enforced by the Federal Election Commission (FEC).

 The descriptions of permissible activities provided below on all issues are guidelines only.
-Any specific program or initiative should be addressed with counsel on its particular facts.
-The below guidance includes mention of rules applicable to candidates for federal office; any program that includes or references candidates for state or local office should consider state or local election and lobbying regulations as well.
+Any specific program or initiative should be addressed with your local counsel on its particular facts.
+The guidance found below includes mention of rules applicable to candidates for federal office; any program that includes or references candidates for state or local office should consider state or local election and lobbying regulations as well.

-It also is important to note that as election day draws closer, there will likely be more scrutiny on the kinds of events and activities discussed here.
-Events that are planned to be wholly issuesbased may be perceived as campaign events simply as a result of their timing.
+It also is important to note that as any election day draws closer, there will likely be more scrutiny on the kinds of events and activities discussed here.
+Be aware that even events that are intended to be wholly issues-based could be construed as campaign events simply because of their timing.